NUKnightLab/how-we-work/teams/Software.md

   * reference the Zendesk ticket number in the new Github issue
   * reference the new Github issue via a link in a response to the ticket requester in Zendesk
   * submit this note to the requester as solved in Zendesk

+## Suggested Github workflow

+Since we manage projects over several repositories, you will want to develop a systematic approach to prioritizing issues and your related tasks.
+It is recommended that you check each relevant repository (see priority projects list above) succesively for each priority item in this list:

+  * Issues: Filter by `Everything assigned to you` (work on closing these out)
+  * Issues: Fiter by `Everything mentioning you` (e.g. code reviews of PRs from your peers)
+  * Issues: Labels > Questions (answer questions and close them out)
+  * Issues: Labels > Bugs (take on Bugs and assign them to yourself)

+The last 2 items (questions and bugs) will probably be focused within one or two repositories (e.g. you will normally only tackle a single bug at a time), but for the overall list, be sure to check through all repositories where you might have relevant issues.

 ## Tools and resources